Konubinix' opinionated web of thoughts

 This is not code description — it is an explanation of the gap between intent and form.
 These asides should be rare and clearly identifiable as such (e.g. introduced by “In practice,” or “Under the hood,”).

-When an aside grows beyond its role — explaining more than the translation gap — it is better moved to an annex to avoid breaking the reading flow.
+When an aside grows beyond its role — explaining more than the translation gap — it is better moved to an annex to avoid breaking the reader’s flow.
 The prose then points to it with a short link, e.g. “in order to understand X, see annex” (with a link).

 Feeling the need for an aside is also a diagnostic.
 Sometimes it reflects a genuine gap between what human language and code can express — that is what the aside is for.
 But it can also reveal that the code itself is poorly organized: the surprising shape that needs a translator’s note may simply be the wrong shape.
 The structure of the code is not bound to the structure of the prose — noweb reassembles the pieces at tangle time, so the code can be carved along its own joints.
 A poorly written block is never excused by the fact that the prose happened to flow in another direction; in that case, refactor the code rather than paper over it with an aside.